 As is often the case in a small city, Heron Lake doesn't have a public transportation system that people use for their commute.

-The citizens of Heron Lake are slightly better educated than the national average of 21.84% for all cities and towns, with 23.67% of adults in Heron Lake having a bachelor's degree or advanced degree.
+The education level of Heron Lake citizens is a little higher than the average for US cities and towns: 23.67% of adults in Heron Lake have at least a bachelor's degree.

 The per capita income in Heron Lake in 2022 was $35,113, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $140,452 for a family of four.
 However, Heron Lake contains both very wealthy and poor people as well.